Posted by Stephen Steinberg on Apr 03, 2022

 Better yet, avoid cleaning sprays altogether and stock your gym with gym wipes instead.
 It’s much easier for your members to grab a pre-moistened gym wipe rather than grabbing a bottle, grabbing a towel, spraying the equipment, wiping the equipment, and then putting everything away.
 Many people can grab a wipe and clean their equipment simultaneously, but only one person can use a spray bottle at a time.

-Because gym wipes are easier than using a spray system, people will clean gym equipment before and after use more frequently, which will result in a cleaner gym and happier members.
+Because gym wipes are easier and more streamlined than using a spray system, people will clean gym equipment before and after use more frequently, which will result in a cleaner gym and happier members.

 On top of that, people will actually see others cleaning equipment, giving everyone peace of mind that the gym is clean and sanitary.
 Otherwise with a spray, most people will simply choose to not clean the equipment and everyone will perceive the gym as being unsanitary-- and nothing is worse for member satisfaction then having them think the gym is unsanitary.

 We recommend Vapor Fresh® Gym Wipe Refill Rolls because they are the best value on the market, will fit in all wipe dispensers, and can save your gym a lot of money.
 If you don't have the need for large rolls and dispensers but still want to use disinfecting wipes, consider our small canister of disinfecting gym wipes.
 And because we avoid harsh ammonias found in other brands, they are greener, safer and more effective.